 One of my passions is serving the social and emotional needs of gifted children, adolescents, and adults.
 The gifted often have life experiences and face challenges and anxieties uncommon in the general population.
 As a counselor, I have had considerable training to prepare myself to work directly with this particular group.

 I earned my Bachelors degree in Creative Writing and Philosophy from the University of North Texas.
 I have a Masters of Arts degree in Professional Counseling and another Master of Arts degree in Professional Development, both from Amberton University.
-I recently completed my doctoral classes in Educational Psychology at the University of North Texas, where my research interests focus on creativity, giftedness and talent, and moral development.
-I am presently preparing my dissertation.
+I also have a Ph.D. in Educational Psychology from the University of North Texas, and my research interests focus on creativity, giftedness and talent, and moral development.

 I am currently accepting clients, and I am available for sessions in the evenings and on Saturdays.
 I enjoy making a positive difference in people’s lives and would welcome the opportunity to work with you.